 Are you spinning your wheels re-creating new PowerPoint files every time you make a presentation?
 Do you want to shorten a presentation without creating a new one?
-Try the PowerPoint Hide Slide feature to hide slides you don’t need to show in a the current slide show.
+Try the PowerPoint Hide Slide feature to hide slides you don’t need to show in a slide show.

 Would you like to work more effectively with a presentation that provides different levels of detail on a subject, even perhaps for different audiences?
 Do you want to be prepared with more detailed supporting data and answers to possible questions about your topic?
 Do you work with colleagues that resist leaving out their detailed charts and statistics even though the audience probably isn’t interested?
 Just hide the slides with the backup reference materials knowing you can quickly move to them if or when needed.